SAP-archive/btp-workflow-management-opensap/Week 1/README.md

 ## First week of "Improve Business Processes with SAP Workflow Management"

-This week, the topic is **Introduction and Workflows**, and here we have some exercises for you (_will be available by Monday, Oct 25_):
+This week, the topic is **Introduction and Workflows**, and here we have some exercises for you:

 - [Unit 3: Setting up your development landscape](https://github.com/SAP-samples/btp-workflow-management-opensap/tree/main/Week%201/Unit%203)